 There were nearly 5,000 POWs on the railway, and 100,000 romushas.
 Conditions for romushas were particularly appalling and over 80,000 perished during the railway’s construction — along with nearly 700 POWs.

 For the first time this website brings together a nominal roll of all British former POWs who laboured on the Sumatra railway.
-Over time, more information will be added to the links and ‘stories’ pages, such as videos and oral history recordings of former POWs from Sumatra.

 This research has been made possible through funding from the Arts and Humanities Research Council (AHRC), Leeds Humanities Research Institute (LHRI) and the Wellcome Trust.